 One Direction And Zayn Malik Together Again?
-Louis Tomlinson And Liam Payne On Board But What Of Harry Styles And Niall Horan
+Louis Tomlinson And Liam Payne On Board, But What Of Harry Styles And Niall Horan [Opinion]

 One Direction Members, Grieving And Under Attack, Are Coming Together: Scary Sad Update On Zayn Malik, Harry Styles, Liam Payne, Louis Tomlinson, Niall Horan

-It is also possible One Direction could tour as a festival, with Harry Styles, Liam Payne, Louis Tomlinson, Niall Horan and perhaps Zayn Malik presenting their solo material and a then doing a set together.
+It is also possible One Direction could tour, with Harry Styles, Liam Payne, Louis Tomlinson, Niall Horan, and perhaps Zayn Malik presenting their solo material and a then doing a set together.
 While there are no rumors to support the theory, music festivals are very popular.
 One Direction could even invite 5SOS or other bands.

-One Direction’s Harry Styles, Liam Payne, Louis Tomlinson, Niall Horan and possibly Zayn Malik are closer than ever to their next tour together.
+One Direction’s Harry Styles, Liam Payne, Louis Tomlinson, Niall Horan, and possibly Zayn Malik are closer than ever to their next tour together.

 [Featured Image by Carlos Alvarez/Getty Images]